official-nstechfix/Mini-Calculator/README.md

 ### Core Features
 - **Basic Arithmetic Operations**: Perform fundamental operations including addition, subtraction, multiplication, and division with ease.
-- **Keyboard Support**: Input numbers and operations using your keyboard for a faster and more intuitive experience.
 - **Clear Functionality**: Easily clear the current input with the dedicated 'C' button, allowing you to start fresh with new calculations.
 - **Error Handling**: User-friendly error messages ensure you’re always informed about issues, such as division by zero or invalid inputs.
 - **Dark Theme**: The extension features a dark theme that reduces eye strain and enhances visual appeal, making it suitable for prolonged use.